 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The magnificent Andes provide an awesome backdrop for the sprawling Chilean metropolis of Santiago.
-The population of Chile's capital numbers more than five million but, with its pretty leafy suburbs and well-oiled infrastructure, it is not at all an intimidating city.
+The magnificent Andes Mountains provide an awesome backdrop for the sprawling Chilean metropolis of Santiago.
+The population of Chile's capital numbers more than six million but, with its relatively compact size, pretty leafy suburbs and well-oiled infrastructure, it is by no means an intimidating city.

 Santiago is a curious mix of skyscrapers and 19th-century European architecture, with some Spanish-style bungalows thrown in for good measure.
-Threaded through this architectural tapestry are numerous green areas, busy markets, and quaint old squares.
-Street life is vibrant, and adding to the vibe is the presence of numerous chic sidewalk cafes, outside of which traditionally dressed women hawk their wares hoping to catch the eye of the tourists.
+Threaded through this architectural tapestry are numerous green spaces, busy markets and quaint old squares.
+Street life is vibrant and the presence of many chic sidewalk cafes, outside of which traditionally-dressed women hawk their wares hoping to catch the eye of the tourists, adds to the vibe.
 There are also some impressive museums, great accommodation options for all budgets, excellent restaurants and some good shopping opportunities.
-The public transport is very good, making getting around in the city centre a pleasure.
+The public transport is excellent, making getting around in the city centre a doddle.

 Santiago exudes an aura of health and wealth in the inner city and fashionable suburbs, with a distinctly cosmopolitan and first-world atmosphere, but those who explore beyond the thriving centre will find that the glittering skyscrapers slowly give way to shabby shantytowns.
 The city is also one of the 10 most severely polluted in the world, thanks to its position in a bowl of mountains, which comes as a surprise in a country known for its pristine natural landscapes.
-Luckily, air pollution is only likely to be a problem in Santiago in the winter months, peaking between May and August, and the city tends to be beautifully clear in the sunny summers.
+Luckily, air pollution is only likely to be a problem in Santiago in the winter months, peaking between May and August, and usually dissipates in the sunny summers.

 Santiago is an excellent base for exploring the Central Valley of Chile, with the lovely wine country on its doorstep and the artistic port city of Valparaiso a short drive away.
 National parks and even ski slopes are also within easy reach.
 Visitors may find, however, that the delights of the city itself make them loathe to leave.

 This square is the point from which all distances are measured in Chile, and the central point for the grid pattern of the streets.
-Visitors should be aware of their belongings here as it is a popular target spot amongst pickpockets.
-The square is a useful starting point for sightseeing in Santiago as many attractions are close by.
+Visitors should be aware of their belongings here as it is a popular target spot among pickpockets.
+Nevertheless, the square is a useful starting point for sightseeing in Santiago as many attractions are close by.

 It is worth paying extra for a guided tour though, because the labels are not translated into many languages and are not as comprehensive as some might like.
 Having said that, the museum is a worthwhile attraction in Santiago, especially if travellers are not familiar with the intriguing ancient cultures on display.

-Santiago's colourful Mercado Central, housed in an 1872 wrought iron structure, has a fruit and vegetable market as well as a buzzing fish market where an assortment of glistening fresh seafood is packed onto the tables.
-Mussels, oysters and clams sit in buckets among an unidentifiable variety of crustaceans and tentacled creatures.
+Santiago's colourful Mercado Central, housed in an 1872 wrought-iron structure, has a fruit and vegetable market as well as a buzzing fish market where an assortment of glistening fresh seafood is packed onto tables.
+Mussels, oysters and clams sit in buckets among an immense variety of crustaceans and tentacled creatures.
 The fishmongers demonstrate their skill at gutting and filleting amid a cacophony of frenzied buying.
-The best time to visit is at lunchtime when a delicious sampling of the wares can be enjoyed in the happily chaotic atmosphere of the central hall.
+The best time to visit is at lunchtime, when a delicious sampling of the wares can be enjoyed in the happily chaotic atmosphere of the central hall.

-There are many restaurants to choose from and often the smaller ones are the best - and a bit cheaper.
-Mercado Central can be a bit expensive because its popularity with tourists has grown so be on the lookout for bargains.
-It is crowded and chaotic, but the seafood is excellent and fresh, the architecture is interesting, and there is a festive feel to the place (partly thanks to the street musicians who frequent it).
+There are many restaurants to choose from and often the smaller ones are the best (and a bit cheaper).
+Mercado Central can be rather expensive owing to its increasing popularity among tourists, so visitors should be on the lookout for bargains.
+It can be crowded and chaotic, but the seafood is excellent and always fresh, the architecture is interesting, and there is a festive feel to the place (partly thanks to the street musicians who frequent it).
 It is essentially a food market but there are usually some vendors selling souvenirs, jewellery and the like as well.
-Visitors are warned to stay aware of their possessions because markets of this kind are often targetted by pickpockets.
+We'd advise that visitors stay aware and keep hold of their possessions as pickpockets often target markets of this kind.

-There is also a zoo on the lower slopes, and picnic sites and two outdoor swimming pools spread throughout the park.
-The hill is situated within Santiago's biggest open space, the peaceful Parque Metropolitano; it makes for an escape from the hustle of the city.
+Visitors will find picnic sites on the lower slopes and the park also contains two outdoor swimming pools.
+The hill is situated within Santiago's biggest open space, the peaceful Parque Metropolitano, which makes for a peaceful escape from the bustle of the city.
 Visitors need a few hours to enjoy the park and on a sunny day the swimming pools are a delight.

 A famously nocturnal city, the nightlife in Santiago often stays lively until the sun comes up.
 Locals may only go to dinner at 11pm, getting to nightclubs after 1am and staying until dawn.
 While some visitors may not have that sort of stamina, they shouldn't be surprised to find that clubs in Santiago often don't fill until midnight.

 Shopping in Santiago is a mixture of the old and new as bustling craft markets sit in the shadow of brand-new megamall complexes.
-Santiago is a major shopping destination in Chile, and visitors will find everything from tacky tourist items to high-end local brand names and international labels.
+The city is a major shopping destination, and visitors will find everything from tacky tourist items to high-end local brand names and international labels.

-Sought-after Santiago souvenirs include jewellery made with locally-mined lapis lazuli, folk art, and alpaca scarves and jerseys.
-Chilean wine from the region around Santiago is also a good souvenir, particularly from well-regarded wineries like Casa Julia and EQ.
+Sought-after souvenirs include jewellery made with locally mined lapis lazuli, folk art, and alpaca scarves and jerseys.
+Chilean wine from the region around Santiago is also a good souvenir, particularly from well-regarded wineries such as Casa Julia and EQ.

 Public transport in Santiago is both efficient and practical for tourists.
 The Metro de Santiago is an easy and efficient way to get around in Santiago at a reasonable price and the system services most places of interest.
 MetroBuses serve the Metro stations to act as an extension to the rail system.
 Competing private companies run Santiago's many minibuses (micros), with their drivers working on a commission basis dependant on collecting as many fares as possible.
 Buses tend to race each other chaotically through the city's main streets and can be a dangerous option.
 Quicker and more comfortable are the colectivos, which have fixed routes and can take five passengers.
 They look like regular taxis, but display their route on the roof.
 Taxis can be hailed on any street corner, or radio taxis can be called to the door.
 Taxis are relatively inexpensive, but it is always best to decide on a rate before setting off as not all of the taxis are metered.
 Although renting a car is possible, driving yourself around in Santiago is not recommended due to heavy congestion and limited parking.
 Santiago is also a good city for getting around on foot because it is arranged on a simple grid system that makes it easy to negotiate with a map.

 There are many worthwhile things to see and do in Santiago for travellers.
-A fantastic way to start familiarising yourself with this vibrant and busy city is to pay a visit to the Plaza de Armas, Santiago's central square.
-Many of the main attractions of Santiago are in walking distance of this classic colonial meeting space.
-There are also brilliant walking tours with a group called Spicy Chile who offer about three different walks a day to give tourists an introduction to the city.
+A fantastic way to start familiarising themselves with this vibrant and busy city is to pay a visit to the Plaza de Armas, Santiago's central square.
+Many of the destination's main attractions are in walking distance of this classic colonial meeting space.
+There are also brilliant walking tours with a group called Spicy Chile, who offer different walks each day to give tourists an introduction to the city.
 The guides are knowledgeable locals and the tours are free (although tips are expected).

 San Cristobal Hill is a must for great views of the city and a refreshing dose of greenery and clean air.
 Santiago's parks and green spaces are a delight and it is never hard to find somewhere to relax in the shade.
-For not-so-clean air try the Mercado Central seafood market, a bustling market which offers a massive variety of seafood fresh from the ocean.
+Visitors can try the Mercado Central seafood market, a bustling market that offers a massive variety of seafood fresh from the ocean.

-Many travellers stop off in Santiago as a base for adventures out in the surrounding mountains; it has become a renowned area for ecotourism and you can take your pick of exciting outdoor activities, including skiing, horse riding, climbing and hiking.
-If you are looking for a more mellow experience of the beautiful surroundings of Santiago then take a tour of the famous wine country just outside the city.
+Many travellers stop off in Santiago as a base for adventures out in the surrounding mountains; it has become a renowned area for ecotourism and travellers can take their pick of exciting outdoor activities, including skiing, horse riding, climbing and hiking.
+Those looking for a more mellow experience of the beautiful surroundings of Santiago should take a tour of the famous wine country just outside the city.

-Chilean wine enjoys a good reputation with sommeliers all around the world, with its popularity soaring in the last decade.
-Central Chile's Mediterranean climate is ideal for vineyards, and some of the best wine comes from the Central Valley, around Santiago.
-Wine tastings are a popular activity in Santiago, and there are many wineries to choose from.
+Chilean wine enjoys a good reputation with sommeliers all around the world, with its popularity continuing to soar.
+Central Chile's Mediterranean climate is ideal for vineyards, and some of the best wine comes from the Central Valley around Santiago.
+Needless to say, wine tastings are a popular activity in Santiago, and there are many wineries to choose from.
 Valle de Maipo, Valle de Casablanca and Valle de San Antonio are the closest to the city, and there are nearly 30 wineries in Valle de Maipo alone.
 Wine country in Chile stretches for many miles along the coast, from Valle de Elqui in the north to Valle de Malleco in the south.

-Chilean wine country is an especially beautiful region in the summer, and a great way to explore the area is on bicycles which can easily be hired in nearby towns.
+Chilean wine country is an especially beautiful region in the summer, and a great way to explore the area is on bicycles, which can easily be hired in nearby towns.
 Some groups of wineries have banded together to offer established tours along 'wine routes', of which the circuit of the Colchagua Valley is the most popular.
 Many tour operators in Santiago offer wine tasting packages as well.
-There is much to delight sommeliers in the region but it is also a fun experience for the uninitiated.

 Unsurprisingly, Valparaiso is renowned for its vibrant nightlife and there is a surplus of cool places to eat and drink in the city.
 Apart from taking in the art, colourful architecture and numerous pubs, travellers should be sure to visit the quirky home of beloved poet Pablo Neruda, which offers glorious views over the city as well as insight into his life.